Undergraduate Students

 Additional forms for graduate students can be found on School of Graduate Studies webpage.

-Additional graduate assistantships positions may appear throughout the academic year at which time announcements will be sent out to active graduate students via their university issued email.
+Additional Graduate Research, Graduate Assistant, or Grader positions may appear throughout the academic year, at which time announcements will be sent out to active graduate students via their university issued email.
 Such announcements will include position details and instructions for how to apply.

 Whether interning with the National WWI Museum and Memorial, working for the Missouri Humanities Council, or creating award-winning documentaries in the Kemper Humanities Digital Laboratory, UMKC history students find success in a variety of workplaces.
 For our historians, success beyond academia is the expectation; not the exception.